Paul McCarthy: White Snow

 In November 2009, an exhibition called "White Snow" was held at Hauser & Wirth New York, featuring McCarthy's mixed-media works, centered on the character Snow White from Disney's Snow White and the Seven Dwarfs.

 Tree

 In October 2014, McCarthy unveiled Tree in Place Vendôme in Paris.
 The inflatable sculpture, standing 24 meters tall, was said to resemble a large green butt plug.
 This caused controversy among citizens, who believed their historic square had been sullied.
 Within two days the piece had been deflated by someone, and McCarthy stated that he did not want it to be repaired or replaced.
 He also admitted to Le Monde that its butt plug shape was deliberate, and a "joke".
 In 2016 he again exhibited Tree at Paramount Ranch 3, amongst the trees and rolling hills of the Santa Monica Mountains, where the reception was positive and visitors "reveled in its absurdist glory".

+Tomato Head

+In 1994, McCarthy made one of his most important works of the 1990s, Tomato Head.
+McCarthy created a life size comic figure exploring the relationship between modern culture, innocence and consumerism.
+In a way this piece pays homage to the iconic children's toy Mr. Potato Head as McCarthy's human figure has an enlarged cartoonish red tomato as its head, transforming a child's toy into a sinister work of art.